elibracha/janus/CONTRIBUTING.md

 For other languages, feel free to suggest.
 ### Tips
 - Smaller changes are easier to review
-- [Optional] For bug fixes, provide a OpenAPI Ignore Spec to repeat the issue so that the reviewer can use it to confirm the fix
 - Add test case(s) to cover the change
 - Document the fix in the code to make the code more readable
 - Make sure test cases passed after the change (one way is to leverage https://travis-ci.org/ to run the CI tests)